CopernicaMarketingSoftware/Documentation/Mailerq/4.3/json-messages.md

 ## Local IP addresses

-MailerQ can send out mail from all IP addresses configured on your server and will allways try to make as many connections as it takes to send out your mailing.
+MailerQ can send out mail from all IP addresses configured on your server and will always try to make as many connections as it takes to send out your mailing.
 This can be useful to increase the delivery rate, because receivers often restrict deliveries per IP address.